 Raphael Itzykson was promoted to Professor of Hematology at Assistance Publique Hôpitaux de Paris.
+Raphael has started his faculty career at AP-HP in 2016 as an Assistant Professor of Adult Hematology.
 Congrats!

 Cancer cells know how to evolve and acquire resistance to conventional and targeted therapies.
 Lin et al. Nature Genetics have used chemogenomic screens to identify combination therapies that produce anticancer evolutionary traps, in which evading the first drug makes the cancer vulnerable to the second.